joebelmonte/front_end_geo_bee/README.md

 A user will have many games.
 Each game will have the following attributes:

-* Total Guesses
+* Total guesses
 * Correct guesses
-* Incorrect Guesses
+* Incorrect guesses
 * Difficultly Level
 * Complete/Incomplete (Boolean)
 * Result: won/lost (Boolean)